jjones2000/site/content/writings/stat.md

 date: 2023-06-01
 ---
 # Introduction
-This article will cover the fundamental ensembles of classical statistical physics and derives various quantities.
+This article will cover the fundamental ensembles of classical statistical physics and derive various quantities.

+# Ensembles